Propsowicz/hackathon-api-2/README.md

 and transfer user data between backends via JWT.

+## Results

+Although our project did not win the competition, it was highly appreciated by other teams. :muscle:

+Nevertheless, two members of our team were awarded individually.
+[Adriskk](https://github.com/Adriskk) was recognized for his frontend skills, and I was recognized for my team leadership and communication skills.

 ## My role

 My task was to create a backend in Python.
 I used the Django (DRF) framework.
 Database was SQlite3.
 The backend endpoint was deployed to the cloud service (render.com).